ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 {: shortdesc}

 **Prerequisites**
-* Before running the commands, log in to the {{site.data.keyword.Bluemix}} with the `bx login` command to generate an access token and authenticate your session.
+* Before running the commands, log in to the {{site.data.keyword.Bluemix}} with the `ibmcloud login` command to generate an access token and authenticate your session.
 * To manage events by using the CLI, you must have a paid plan.

 The {{site.data.keyword.cloudaccesstraillong}} CLI plug-in supports Linux, Mac, and Windows platforms.